SmbatPoghosyan/Posts_App/README.md

    - AWS_SECRET_ACCESS_KEY

 Make sure to install the required packages for AWS integration using npm:

+## Redis Integration

+To use Redis database, follow this stages

+1. Register for a Redis account
+2. By default it will give you 1 free database but you can create paid database clicking "New database" button in the upper right corner
+3. From left menu click on "Databases" and find the database, you want to use and click on it
+4. In "General" seqtion find "Public endpoint" it is you database's host and port (format HOST:PORT)
+5. Scroll down to the "Sequrity" section and copy your password
+6. Update your Redis config in your _.env_ file (example for Redis config you can find in _.env.example_ file)

+Make sure to install the required packages for Redis running ~npm install ioredis~ or 3rd stage of instalation [Installation](#installation)

 ```bash
 npm install aws-sdk multer multer-s3